martis42/depend_on_what_you_use/README.md

 ## Layering check

 To make sure no headers from transitive dependencies or private headers from dependencies are used you can use [Layering check with Clang](https://maskray.me/blog/2022-09-25-layering-check-with-clang) which is natively supported by Bazel.
-This approach has some benefits over DWYU:

-- Directly integrated into Bazel without need for further tooling.
+The main benefit of this approach is it being directly integrated into Bazel without need of further tooling like DWYU.
-- Is able to overcome [the known DWYU limitations](#known-limitations).

 Still, there are reasons to use DWYU instead of or in addition to layering_check:

 - DWYU does not require a compiler, it works purely by text parsing.
-  This is the reason for some of it's [known DWYU limitations](#known-limitations).
-  However, this also makes the tool more flexible and independent of your platform.
-  For example when using a recent clang version is not possible for you.
+  The only requirement towards your platform is the availability of a Python interpreter.
 - DWYU is able to analyze header only libraries.
 - DWYU detects unused dependencies.
 - DWYU allows optimizing [implementation_deps](#implementation_deps).